There is probably no more misunderstood medical condition than obesity, and so in honor of World Obesity Day, here are four FACTS about obesity.

 As Toronto-based obesity specialist Dr. David Macklin puts it, “There’s a ton of great medical evidence to suggest that struggling with weight is a true genetically conferred complex, environmentally influenced medical condition.”

 Why is that the case?
 It has to do with how our bodies evolved tens of thousands of years ago when food wasn’t so readily available.
 Let’s say I start a diet and begin losing weight; unfortunately, my body thinks that that is because food is suddenly very scarce and it starts fighting back, trying to prevent additional weight loss and working to go back to my original weight.
 It lowers my metabolism, so that I burn fewer calories, and charges up hormones to make me hungrier, at the same time weakening the hormones that make me feel full.
 This is my body’s way of protecting itself- it really thinks I’m in danger.
 Even the most motivated dieters are working against their own biology, and ultimately almost all dieters gain the weight back, often plus a little more.
-It’s these mechanisms that make obesity a chronic disease, “just like asthma, just like depression, just like Parkinson’s” as Dr. Laura Reardon, an obesity expert in Halifax says.
+It’s these mechanisms that make obesity a chronic medical condition, “just like asthma, just like depression, just like Parkinson’s” as Dr. Laura Reardon, an obesity expert in Halifax says.

 Fact #2: Genetics play a big role